Tonislava/xray-cloud-mig/README.md

 Install [Python 3.x](https://www.python.org/)

-Note : You will need to install some extra modules as such you may want to create a python virtual environment for doing that I suggest reading of [Real python viertual environments](https://realpython.com/python-virtual-environments-a-primer/)  and [Python venv](https://docs.python.org/3/library/venv.html)
+Note: You will need to install some extra modules.
+You may want to create a python virtual environment; to do that I suggest taking a look at [Real python viertual environments](https://realpython.com/python-virtual-environments-a-primer/) and [Python venv](https://docs.python.org/3/library/venv.html)

 ## Required modules